kean/Nuke/README.md

 > See [Alamofire Plugin](https://github.com/kean/Nuke-Alamofire-Plugin) that implements `DataLoading` protocol using [Alamofire](https://github.com/Alamofire/Alamofire) framework

+> If you'd like to use your own network layer see [Third Party Libraries: Using Other Networking Libraries](https://github.com/kean/Nuke/blob/master/Documentation/Guides/Third%20Party%20Libraries.md#using-other-networking-libraries)

 ### Memory Cache

 Nuke provides a fast in-memory `Cache` that implements `Caching` protocol.
 It stores processed images ready to be displayed. `Cache` uses [LRU (least-recently used)](https://en.wikipedia.org/wiki/Cache_algorithms#Examples) replacement algorithm.
 By default it is initialized with a memory capacity of 20% of the available RAM.
 As a good citizen `Cache` automatically evicts images on memory warnings, and removes most of the images when application enters background.